Home

 H

-hedging: This involves making an investment to reduce the risk of adverse price movements in a stock.
+Hedging: This involves making an investment to reduce the risk of adverse price movements in a stock.
 Normally, a hedge consists of taking an offsetting position in a related financial instrument, such as a futures contract.

 Back to Index